 If you love Korean literature and want to be fluent enough to read a whole novel in its original language, the best place to learn is Listen & Learn.
 What makes our lessons so unique is that they are completely personalised, so whatever your goals and interests are, one of our teachers will tailor the perfect course just for you.
 Whether you want individual or group lessons, you can choose to have the class in the comfort of your home or office in Dublin, or online using Zoom or Skype.
 Just send us a quick enquiry now, and you’ll become a proficient Korean speaker before you know it!

-These Korean Lessons are intended for people who really need to learn Korean to help make that difference in their work.
-For beginners, it will be useful to learn greetings and basic business etiquette; at higher levels, reading and then writing become more important.
-Typical students include those involved in import/export, international negotiations and acquisitions, jobseekers in multinational companies where an additional language is required, and those working with international colleagues, academia and government.
-Even in our most basic lesson for Beginners, students should expect to end the lesson with basic telephone Korean and Korean e-mail skills for communication as well as survival Korean required for short visits to a country.
+These lessons in Korean are meant for those who feel that learning Korean would make a change in their work.
+For starters, it is expedient to learn how to say hello/goodbye, as well as basic business protocol; once the basics have been mastered, reading and writing come to the fore.
+Students who have greatly benefited have been involved in import/export, international negotiations and acquisitions, jobseekers in multinational companies where another language is required and those working in the international academia and government circuits.
+Even in our most fundamental beginner's lesson, students can anticipate ending the lesson with basic telephone Korean and e-mail Korean skills for communicating, as well as survival Korean if a short visit to the country is needed.
 Enquire now about our Korean Courses or Take A Free Korean Level Test

 From our clients all over the world